Vinegar has been used as a disinfectant for centuries, but it seems that how vinegar kills bacteria is often a mystery.

 How does vinegar kill bacteria?

-- Vinegar needs 30 minutes to kill
+- Vinegar needs 30 minutes to kill bacteria and germs.

 - Vinegar doesn’t kill the Covid 19 virus.